Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-He is a determined fighter, and he hadn't let him hasn't let it hold him down.
+He is a determined fighter, and he hasn't let him hasn't let it hold him down.
 You know what I'm saying?
 So losses, they can mean different things, but certainly they're not the end of the world.
 And I view him as one of those type of fighters, despite whatever losses he has or whatnot.

 00:35:15